Question (Q): How do I find answers to my questions?

 Q: What is the difference between the Diploma and the Advanced Diploma

 A: A Diploma is aimed at Project Manager (operational) level; Advanced Diploma) at Project Director/Program Manager (strategic) level.
-For Advanced Diploma we recommend that people have worked as a Project Manager/Senior Project Manager for several years.
+For Advanced Diploma people need to have worked in a project or program environment for two or more years or have a Diploma of Project Management.

 A: With the competency-based system in Australia, there are two main ways of obtaining qualifications: